-The content of both decisions was brought to the attention of serving and retired staff members by a note dated 26 October 2017.
+The content of both decisions was brought to the attention of serving and retired staff members by a note dated 26 October 2017, which constitutes the impugned decision in the first complaint.
+A revised

-Note No. 3 from the Director of BIPM, dated 5 January 2018, informed all serving and retired staff members of the amended version of the Regulations, Rules and Instructions applicable to staff members, together with the changes to the Regulations and Rules of the Pension Fund.
-Note No. 4 of the same date provided notification of the value of the pension point for 2018 (1.1449) and confirmed that pensions would be frozen.
-On 7 February 2018, the complainant received her pay slip for January 2018, which showed that her pension had been calculated using the value of the pension point indicated in Note No. 4.
-That is the impugned decision.
+Note No. 4 from the Director of the BIPM dated 5 January 2018 provided notification of the value of the pension point for 2018 (1.1449) and confirmed that pensions would be frozen.
+On 10 February 2018 the complainant received his pay slip for January 2018, which showed that his pension had been calculated using the value of the pension point indicated in Note No. 4.
+That is the impugned decision in the second complaint.

-The complainant requests the Tribunal to set aside her pay slip for January 2018, as well as the notes of 14 December 2016 and 26 October 2017, decisions CIPM/105-05, CIPM/105-06, CIPM/106-06 and CIPM/106-07 and those communicated by Notes Nos.
-3 and 4 of 5 January 2018, and, more generally, "any decision of general application that forms the basis for those decisions", to order the BIPM to consult the Pension Fund Advisory Board - the body responsible for advising the CIPM on the Pension Fund's long-term sustainability - concerning the introduction of the pension point and the pension freeze for 2018 and 2019, and to award her 5,000 euros in moral damages and 10.000 euros in costs.
+In his two complaints, the complainant requests the Tribunal to set aside the note of 26 October 2017, decisions CIPM/106-06 and CIPM/106-07 and the decision communicated by Note No. 4, to order the BIPM to consult the Pension Fund Advisory Board - the body responsible for advising the CIPM on the Pension Fund's long-term sustainability - concerning the introduction of the pension point and the pension freeze for 2018 and 2019, and to award him 5,000 euros in moral damages and 10,000 euros in costs.
+In his second complaint, he further seeks the setting aside of his pay slip for the month of January 2018.